7 False Claims Act Enforcement Trends To Watch - Law360

 As such, the new administration can be expected to make robust use of the FCA to help achieve its various enforcement priorities and objectives.

-An increasing number of individuals were held accountable for FCA violations in FY 2020 — and are also expected to in 2021.
+An increasing number of individuals were held accountable for FCA violations in FY 2020 — also expected in 2021.

 The DOJ once again devoted a section of its press release to highlighting significant settlements with individuals, underscoring its commitment to use the FCA to redress and deter fraud against the government committed by individuals.[29]